Home » Autism Solutions » Weighted Pencil for Autism: Benefits and More!

 Weighted pencil with grip

-These are pencil holders made of plastic vinyl that fit over most pens and pencils. said to help strengthen fingers, arms, and shoulders and are also used for other objects such as a toothbrush or markers.
-They also prevent the build up of saliva if one is prone to chew.
+These are pencil holders made of plastic vinyl that fit over most pens and pencils.
+They are said to help strengthen fingers, arms, and shoulders and can also hold other objects, such as toothbrushes or markers.
+They also prevent the buildup of saliva if one is prone to chewing.

 Weighted pencils have received positive feedback from parents.
 If your child finds it challenging to follow spacing and form letters correctly, then there’s no harm in trying a weighted pencil.